NormalVR/Normcore-Samples/README.md

 ![](~Docs/Images/Header.jpg)

 # About
-This repository contains samples that illustrate how to use [Normcore](https://normcore.io/) for seamless multiplayer in Unity.

-## Simple examples
-A few simple examples are included directly in the [Normcore Asset Store package](https://assetstore.unity.com/packages/tools/network/normcore-free-multiplayer-voice-chat-for-all-platforms-195224) instead of this repository.

-Here is a guide that walks you through the [Hoverbird player example](https://normcore.io/documentation/guides/creating-a-player-controller).
+[Normcore](https://normcore.io/) is a multiplayer SDK and game server hosting service for Unity.
+The [Normcore Asset Store package](https://assetstore.unity.com/packages/tools/network/normcore-free-multiplayer-voice-chat-for-all-platforms-195224) comes with some basic Examples to get you started.
+This repository contains larger sample projects that demonstrate more complex multiplayer concepts.

 ## Guides
-Each sample in this repository is accompanied by a guide that walks you through the details:
+Each sample project in this repository is accompanied by a guide that walks you through the details:
 * [Creating a Multiplayer Drawing App](https://normcore.io/documentation/guides/creating-a-multiplayer-drawing-app)
 * [Using AR as a Spectator View for Your XR App](https://normcore.io/documentation/guides/using-ar-as-a-spectator-view)
 * [Synchronizing Custom Data](https://normcore.io/documentation/realtime/synchronizing-custom-data)